open-guides/og-aws/README.md

 -	📒 [Homepage](https://aws.amazon.com/eks/) ∙ [User guide](http://docs.aws.amazon.com/eks/latest/userguide/what-is-eks.html) ∙ [FAQ](https://aws.amazon.com/eks/faq/) ∙ [Pricing](https://aws.amazon.com/eks/pricing/)
 - EKS (Elastic Kubernetes Service) is a new service (launched June 2018) that provides managed Kubernetes Masters in a Highly Available pair to deploy K8 Services and Pods on top of EC2 based Kubernetes nodes.
 - See the [Containers and AWS](#containers-and-aws) section for more context on containers.
-- EKS is AWS solution to hosting Kubernetes natively on AWS.
-It is not a replacement for ECS directly but is in response to the large market dominance of Kubernetes in the market.
+- EKS is AWS's solution to hosting Kubernetes natively on AWS.
+It is not a replacement for ECS directly but is in response to the large market dominance of Kubernetes.
-- EKS does not launch EC2 nodes and would have to be configured and setup either manually or via cloudformation (or other automation solution)
+- EKS does not launch EC2 nodes and would have to be configured and setup either manually or via Cloudformation (or other automation solution)
-- EKS management is done through a utility called KubeCTL, and with Kube configuration files.
-These files will need to be configured to speak with the K8 Master with a certificate and URL
+- EKS management is done through a utility called kubectl, and with Kube configuration files.
+These files will need to be configured to speak with the K8s Master with a certificate and URL
 - EKS authentication is integrated with IAM roles/permissions via a custom plugin for kubectl called aws-iam-authenticator (formerly heptio-authenticator-aws) https://github.com/kubernetes-sigs/aws-iam-authenticator

 ### EKS Tips